learn-co-curriculum/swift-collections/README.md

 2. `namesOfHBOShowsInDictionary:` should take a dictionary (in which the keys and values are both strings).
 It should return an array containing the keys (i.e. names of shows) whose value is "HBO".

-3. `countsOfWordsInString:` should take on string argument.
+3. `countsOfWordsInString:` should take one string argument.
 It should return a dictionary that has a key for each word in the submitted string, whose associated value is the count of how many times that word appears in the argument string.
-Be sure to remove the punctuation (`.``,``-``;``!``?``"`) and ignore capitalization.
+Be sure to remove punctuation (`.``,``-``;``!``?``"`) and ignore capitalization.

 	For example, if given the string "I think, I thought; I think I.", the method should return `[ "i": 4, "think": 2, "thought": 1 }`.